-This topic assumes an understand of the conceptual material in the documentation on private data.
+This topic assumes an understanding of the conceptual material in the documentation on private data.

 Private data collection definition¶

-A collection definition contains one or more collections, each having a policy definition listing the organizations in the collection, as well as properties used to control endorsement and, optionally, whether the data will be purged.
+A collection definition contains one or more collections, each having a policy definition listing the organizations in the collection, as well as properties used to control dissemination of private data at endorsement time and, optionally, whether the data will be purged.

-instantiation.
-If using the peer CLI to instantiate the chaincode, the
+channel members.
+If you are using the peer CLI to approve and commit the

 name: Name of the collection.

-policy: Defines the organization peers allowed to persist the collection data expressed using the
+policy: The private data collection distribution policy defines which organizations' peers are allowed to persist the collection data expressed using the

 Signaturepolicy syntax, with each member being included in an